guneeshvats/Offline-Changepoint-Detection-in-Channel-Codes/README.md

 # Offline Changepoint Detection in Channel Codes

-This repository tracks the progress of my research project on offline changepoint detection in linear block codes.
+This repository tracks the progress of my research project on offline changepoint detection in channel codes.
-Minutes of the Meeting are tracked (from July, 2025 end) in `Miniutes_of_the_meeting_(MoM)` folder.

 ---